20040s0035/exercice_calculator/README.md

 # exercice_calculator
-it is used for improve my skills in programming. you can use this if you want to simply calculate something.
+It is used for improve my skills in programming.
+You can use this if you want to simply calculate something.